davidemms/OrthoFinder/README.md

 ### Regression Tests
 A set of regression tests are included in the directory 'Tests' available from the github repository.
 They can be run by calling the script 'test_orthofinder.py'.
 They currently require version 2.2.28 of NCBI BLAST and the script will exit with an error message if this is not the case.

+## Methods
+The orthogroup inference stage of OrthoFinder is described in the first paper: https://genomebiology.biomedcentral.com/articles/10.1186/s13059-015-0721-2

+The second stage from orthogroups to gene trees, the rooted species tree, orthologs, gene duplication events etc. is described in the second paper: https://genomebiology.biomedcentral.com/articles/10.1186/s13059-019-1832-y

+The workflow figure at the top of this page summarises this.

+The rooting of the unrooted species tree is described in the STRIDE paper: https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5850722/

+Species tree inference is described in the second OrthoFinder paper and in the STAG paper: <https://www.biorxiv.org/content/10.1101/267914v1>.
+A summary is provided below.

+### Species Tree Inference
+OrthoFinder infers orthologs from rooted gene trees.
+Since tree inference methods return unrooted gene trees, OrthoFinder requires a rooted species tree in order to root the gene trees before ortholog inference can take place.
+There are two methods that can be used for unrooted species tree inference (plus a fallback method that is employed in rare circumstances when there is insufficient data for the other methods).
+Additionally, if the user knows the topology of the rooted species tree they can provide it to OrthoFinder (the branch lenghts aren't required).
+The rooted species tree is only required in the final step of the OrthoFinder analysis, the rooting of the gene trees and the inference of orthologs and gene duplication events.
+This step is comparitively fast and so it is easy to run just this last step using the '-ft' option and a corrected species tree if you want to use a different species tree to the one OrthoFinder used.

+#### Default species tree method
+The default species tree method is STAG, described here: <https://www.biorxiv.org/content/10.1101/267914v1>
+1. The set of all orthogroups with all species present (regardless of gene copy number) is identified: X
+2. For each orthogroup x in X, a matrix of pairwise species distances is calculated.
+For x, the distance between each species pair is the tree distance for the closest pair of genes from that species pair in the gene tree for x.
+3. For each orthogroup x in X, a species tree is inferred from the distance matrix.
+4. A consensus tree of all these individual species trees is calculated as the final species tree
+5. The support value for each bipartition is the number of individual  species trees that contained that bipartition.
+6. When it is run, OrthoFinder outputs how many orthogroups it has identified with all species present.
+E.g. for the example dataset:
+> 269 trees had all species present and will be used by STAG to infer the species tree

+#### Multiple Sequence Alignment species tree method (-M msa)
+The MSA species tree method is also described in the STAG paper: <https://www.biorxiv.org/content/10.1101/267914v1>, it is used whenever the MSA method is used for tree inference using the '-M msa' option.
+It infers the species tree from a concatenated MSA of single-copy genes.
+For many datasets there will not be many orthogroups that have exactly one gene in every species since gene duplication and loss events make such orthogroups rare.
+For this reason, OrthoFinder will identify orthogroups that are single-copy in a proportion (p%) of species and use the single-copy genes from these orthogroups as additional data to infer the species tree.
+This is standard practice in most papers in which a species tree is inferred.
+OrthoFinder provides a formalised procedure for determining a suitable value of p.
+Let S be the number of species.
+1. Identify n, the number of orthogroups with exactly one gene in s species, where s is initially equal to S, the number of species in the analysis.
+If n >= 1000 stop here and use these orthogroups
+2. While n < 1000
+ * set s = s-1
+ * recalculate n, number of orthogroups with at least s species single-copy
+ * If n >= 100 and the proportional increase in the number of orthogroups, n, is less than two times the proportional decrease in s then stop here and use the n orthogroups.
+Reducing the minimum threshold for single-copy species is not giving a large amount of extra data and so it's not worth reducing this threshold further. if s<0.5xS then require a 4 times proportional increase in the number of orthogroups to for each decrement in s to avoid lowering s too far.
+3. Create a concatenated species MSA from the single-copy genes in the selected orthogroups.
+4. Trim the MSA of any column that has more than (S - 0.5s) gaps.
+(I.e. S-s species could be gaps anyway because of the inclusion threshold that was determined and then at most 50% gaps in a particular column for the s genes represented for that column).